 This award is given out at most of our campuses in the spring semester during undergraduate research exhibitions.
 To find out more about the award at your campus, and how students are eligible for the award, please contact your local librarian.
 To view winning posters from previous years, check out our Scholarsphere collection or the most recent press release on our winners.'

-Additionally, at the University Park campus, The John Sr. and Kimlyn Patishnock Information Literacy Award is awarded to an undergraduate student.
+Additionally, at the University Park campus, The John Sr. and Kimlyn Patishnock Undergraduate Research Award: Excellence in Information Literacy is awarded to an undergraduate student.
 This $500 award recognizes outstanding undergraduate student research at the Undergraduate Research Exhibition.
 The grand prize for this award is $500.